aspose-3d/Aspose.3D-Doc-md/net/getting-started/licensing/_index.md

 type: docs
 weight: 60
 url: /net/licensing/
+description: Overview of Licensing Requirements and Evaluation Version Limitations for processing 3D file formats in C#.
 ---

+Overview of Licensing Requirements and Evaluation Version Limitations for processing 3D file formats in C#.

 ## **Evaluation Version Limitations**
 A free evaluation version of Aspose.3D for .NET can be downloaded from the downloads section of Aspose's website at: [Download Aspose.3D API](https://www.nuget.org/packages/Aspose.3D).